Medical Translations under Defense Base Act (DBA)

 8. Why Do You Need a Reliable Medical Translator to Help You with a Claim?

 With a Defense Base Act claim, you likely have at least some information in a language other than English.
 That includes documentation related to your initial doctor’s visit, and any forms that you fill out.

 If you (or your injured employee) are native to the country where the military base is located, then the claim will most likely be completed in a language other than English.
 Again, a professional legal translator is vital in those circumstances.
 Professional translators understand how to translate complex legal or factual narratives, and detailed medical documentation.

-For more information about professional medical translation services, we welcome you to email your foreign language document written in Arabic, Portuguese, Spanish, Farsi, German, French, Chinese, Japanese, Turkish, Bulgarian, and any other language for an estimate.
-Contact our translation service to discuss retaining an in-person or remote medical interpreter for workers’ compensation cases in any foreign language, including Arabic, Russian, Spanish, Farsi, Chinese, Japanese, Nepali, Amharic.
+For more information about professional medical translation services, we welcome you to email your foreign language document written in Arabic, Portuguese, Spanish, Farsi, German, French, Chinese, Amharic, Mongolian, Bosnian, Polish, Japanese, Turkish, Bulgarian, and any other language for an estimate.
+Contact our translation service to discuss retaining an in-person medical interpreter services or remote medical interpreter services via Zoom for workers’ compensation cases in any foreign language, including Arabic, Russian, Burmese, Spanish, Farsi, Portuguese, Chinese, Japanese, Nepali, Amharic.